 Important factors, such as theft, violent crime, drug-related crime, and race- and gender-related crime are all rated as low.
 Similarly, walking alone either during the day or at night is rated as safe.

 The crime rate in Granada is much lower than in most British towns and cities and is below the Spanish average.
 In short, crime shouldn’t be a major concern if you’re thinking of living in Granada.

 How much does it cost to live in Granada, Spain?

 The cost of living in Granada, Spain, is fairly low.
 Living there will cost you in general 10% cheaper than living in Madrid, thanks mainly to things like the lack of major tourism and the high student population.

 You could live quite comfortably in Granada on the minimum amount needed for a Spanish visa (€2,259).

-Compared to London, the cost of living in Granada is 34% lower and your money will go further than it would in the UK.
+The cost of living in Granada is lower than in the UK, USA or Northern Europe. and your money will go further here.

-Groceries are almost 30% in Granada than in London, and much of your food can come from local farmer’s markets.
+Groceries are cheaper, and much of your food can come from local farmer’s markets.
 Supermarket prices are competitive too, and there are several well-established chains (such as Carrefour) in the city.

 Utilities aren’t too expensive either.
 In a two-bedroom apartment, for example, you could expect to pay around €118 a month for all utilities.
 This includes heating, electricity, water, and council tax.

 Of course, rent and property prices are important factors if you’re thinking of living in Granada.
 Luckily, neither is particularly high.
-Rent for an inner-city apartment can be around €520 a month, which is almost 75% cheaper than in London.
+Rent for an inner-city apartment can be around €520 a month.

 There is a greater variation in price when buying a property.
 Even so, a central apartment will cost around €2,400 per square metre, with apartments outside the city centre setting you back around €1,800 per square metre.